 For solar companies to set up large-scale solar energy systems requires a large expanse of land, which they typically clear of everything, including vegetation.
 Ultimately, this can lead to the loss of wildlife habitats.

 Water resources diverted for solar projects can also harm wildlife.
-Also, the construction of solar facilities can result in soil compaction and erosion.
-One way to reduce the loss of wildlife habitats is to construct solar panel systems on already existing infrastructure like parking lots, commercial buildings, brownfields, etc.
+Also, constructing solar facilities can result in soil compaction and erosion.
+One way to reduce the loss of wildlife habitats is to construct solar panel systems on existing infrastructure like parking lots, commercial buildings, brownfields, etc.

 As we mentioned earlier, setting up a solar power plant requires a large expanse of land, which is completely cleared, leading to soil erosion.
 Also, improper disposal of chemicals used during manufacturing can lead to water, air, and soil pollution.
-The manufacturing, installation, and transportation of solar panels also contribute a significant amount of carbon emissions.
+The manufacturing, installation, and transportation of solar panels also contribute significantly to carbon emissions.

-One way to reduce emissions is to substitute the use of fossil fuels like coal during production processes for more sustainable options like renewable biomass.
+One way to reduce emissions is to substitute fossil fuels like coal during production processes for more sustainable options like renewable biomass.

 Solar panels consist of solar cells, a frame, a back sheet, conductors, a tempered glass cover, and other materials.
 Most of the raw materials used need to be mined and processed.